tkhamez/neucore/doc/API.md

 ### group-manager

+Allows a player to add and remove members to his groups.

 Group API
 - List all applicants of a group. `/user/group/{id}/applicants`
 - Remove a player's request to join a group. `/user/group/{id}/remove-applicant/{pid}`